Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/image-preparation/character-sheet.md

 ### Further Separating a Limb

-Once the arm and sword have been properly masked, we continue by actually further separating the arm from the sword, this will give us some additional flexibility in the puppet warp animation.
+Once the arm and sword have been properly masked, we continue by further separating the arm from the sword, this will give us some additional flexibility in the puppet warp animation.
 To do this, make sure the **Arm** is selected in the hierarchy, then click on the **Add Limb** button to create a child limb of the arm.
 In our case, we will name it **Sword**.
 Just like before, we mark the sword and hand as **foreground**, while we mark the upper arm as **background**.
 Since the sword has already been separated from the main body, we don't need to be very precise with our painting, as the arm is now presented in its cut-out state and the main body is completely ignored:

 <video width="100%" controls>
   <source src="/videos/cs_sword.mp4" type="video/mp4">